tmckee09/tiktok-dl/README.md

 Paste in Terminal -> Confirm on prompt

 After this, you're ready to clone the repository to your machine to edit it.
-Copy and paste this:
+Copy and paste this in terminal:

 git clone https://github.com/tmckee09/tiktok-dl.git
 cd tiktok-dl